Graphon Signal Processing: Graphs and Graphons

 We now determine the frequency response of $\bbH_n(\bbS_n)$.
 Applying $\bbH_n(\bbS_n)$ to the graph signal $(\bbG_n,\bbx_n)$, we get

 The GFT of $(\bbG_n,\bby_n)$ is given by

-and therefore $\hbH_n(\lambda_k(\bbS_n)) = h(\lambda_k(\bbS_n) / n)$.
+and therefore $\hbH_n(\lambda_j(\bbS_n)) = h(\lambda_j(\bbS_n) / n)$.

-Since $\bbG_n \to \bbW$, from Lemma \ref{eigenvalue_conv} it holds that $\lambda_k(\bbS_n)/n \to \lambda_k$.
-Because $h$ is continuous, this implies $h(\lambda_k(\bbS_n)/n) \to h(\lambda_k)$, which completes the proof. \end{proof}
+Since $\bbG_n \to \bbW$, from Lemma \ref{eigenvalue_conv} it holds that $\lambda_j(\bbS_n)/n \to \lambda_j$.
+Because $h$ is continuous, this implies $h(\lambda_j(\bbS_n)/n) \to h(\lambda_j)$, which completes the proof. \end{proof}

-The spectral or \textit{frequency response} of a graph filter thus converges to that of the corresponding graphon filter.
-To understand the importance of this result, suppose that we design a filter with a certain spectral behavior on the graphon; Thm. \ref{thm:transfer_fcn} tells us that the same spectral behavior can be expected from the application of this filter (or, more precisely, of the graph filter with same filter function $h$) on sequences of graphs sampled from the graphon.
-But Thm. \ref{thm:transfer_fcn} does not give account of the limit behavior of the graph filter response in the \textit{vertex domain}.
-This can be readily analyzed in the case of bandlimited signals by putting together Thms. \ref{thm:wft} and \ref{thm:transfer_fcn}.
+The spectral or \textit{frequency response} of a graph filter thus converges to that of the corresponding graphon filter provided that the frequency response of the filter, $h$, is continuous.
+In particular, this is the case for polynomials, so that the frequency response induced by LSI graph filters \eqref{eqn:any_graph_filter_resp} converges to that of their corresponding graphon filters \eqref{eqn:transfer_fc_linear}.
+To understand the importance of this result, suppose that we design a filter with a certain spectral behavior on the graphon; Thm. \ref{thm:transfer_fcn} tells us that the same spectral behavior can be expected from the application of this filter (or, more precisely, of the graph filter with same coefficients) on graphs sampled from the graphon.
+By a simple triangle inequality argument, it then follows that filters can be transferred between graphs associated with the same graphon to obtain a similar spectral behavior.
+This is the first evidence of graph filter \textit{transferability}.

+Nevertheless, Thm. \ref{thm:transfer_fcn} has a limitation.
+It only gives account of the limit behavior of the graph filter response in the frequency domain, while graph filters operate in the node domain.
+To analyze the vertex domain behavior of graph filters, we start with the simple case of bandlimited signals.
+Putting together Thms. \ref{thm:wft} and \ref{thm:transfer_fcn}, we can show that, when the limit of the graph signals is bandlimited, the graph filter outputs converge in the vertex domain.